 NOTE: Names and images have been changed for confidentiality.

-Ali - The College Graduate
+Jason - The College Graduate

-Jason - The Student Loan Puzzle
+Tristan - The Student Loan Puzzle

-When Jason graduated from college, he had a lot more student loan debt than he had hoped.
+When Tristan graduated from college, he had a lot more student loan debt than he had hoped.
 In fact, he had tens of thousands of dollars in both federal and private student loans!
 His head was spinning with the alphabet soup of repayment plan options available - IBR, PAYE, REPAYE, ICR...then there was the conundrum of whether to do a loan consolidation or refinance.
 What he did know is that he had received his first bill and there was no way he'd be able to afford the payments at his income level.

-I took full inventory of Jason's student loans and listened carefully to understand what his goals were for paying them off.
+I took full inventory of Tristan's student loans and listened carefully to understand what his goals were for paying them off.
 We thoughtfully selected the repayment plan for his federal loans that would save him the most money and found a lender with the best deal for a refinance of his private loans.
-Jason's total monthly payments were cut in half, and in the first 3 years alone, he will save over $6,000 in interest!
+Tristan's total monthly payments were cut in half, and in the first 3 years alone, he will save over $6,000 in interest!